lijikun/psc-hpc-hybrid-challenge-2018/README.md

 `laplace_mpi-grid_openacc_async_margin.c` is the submitted program, modified from example C program by [John Urbanic](https://www.psc.edu/staff/urbanic), who taught the course.
 It solves the Laplace equation with Jacobi iteration, as explained at https://devblogs.nvidia.com/openacc-example-part-1/.

 `final-submission.job` is a Bash script with directives for the [Slurm](https://slurm.schedmd.com/) job scheduler.
 It is intended for four nodes, each with 2x NVIDIA P100 GPU.
+The C code is written a way for easy manipulation by compiler flags, making it easy to use Bash variables and loops to test a wide variety of parameters.

 Requires [OpenMPI](https://www.open-mpi.org/), and optionally [OpenACC](https://www.openacc.org/).